xvxx/phd/README.md

 Any line in a `.gph` file that doesn't contain tabs (`\t`) and doesn't start with an `i` will get an `i` automatically prefixed, turning it into a gopher information item.

 Any `.gph` file that is marked **executable** with be run as if it were a shell script and its output will be sent to the client.
-CGI-BIN is back, baby.
+It will be passed three arguments: the query string (if any, the host, and the port.
+Do with them what you will.
+(CGI-BIN is back, baby.)

 For example: